Build a Creator Community That Makes Subscribers Stay — Discord, Telegram, and VIP Groups That Work

 Celebrate subscriber milestones publicly in the community:

-These moments make people feel valued and seen — which is exactly why they stay.
+These moments make people feel seen and valued — which is exactly why they stay.

 Security and Anti-Leak Measures

-• Vet new members — verify identity/subscription before granting access
+- Vet new members — verify subscription before granting access

-• Limit screenshot capability where possible (Telegram’s anti-forward settings)
+- Limit screenshot capability where platform settings allow (Telegram’s anti-forward settings)

 Scaling Your Community